What are Machine Identities & How are they Used?

 Important Next Steps for Machine Identity Security

 Just as with privileged user identities, privileged machine identities benefit from layered security.
 By not relying on a single control point, you can also improve the ability to prevent unauthorized access.
 Access to the HSM is delivered through an identity managed by the privileged password management solution (in high volume, highly automated environments, a DevOps tool).
 Access to the solution is controlled using aspects of the machine identity that are impossible to change or fake without significant privileged user access.
-The layers work together, even if not directly integrated, to deliver an opaque, and thus, harder to penetrate, view to the unauthorized.

 As much as possible, you want to prevent machines from locally storing the identities used in their operation.
 The layers, each with simple requirements, will quickly add up to a significant obstacle to an attacker.
 The harder it is for them to move forward, the greater the chance you will see events indicating their presence.
 And, with this simple model built on a strong foundation of security controls, you’ll be able to respond with speed and confidence.